 Even Unlikelier Angel

-Having lived his life in search of the almighty dollar Sterling Brooks (Cameron Bancroft) is shall we say self absorbed.
+Having lived his life in search of the almighty dollar Sterling Brooks (Cameron Bancroft - Convictions) is shall we say self absorbed.
 So when he is hit by a golf ball and dies on the golf course he shouldn't really be surprised when he is told he can't get into heaven.
 But he is given a chance to redeem himself for a life of selfishness by helping out a family in need.
-That family is the Campbell's especially young Marissa Campbell (Nickol Tschenscher) who is struggling as her mother Annie (Erika Eleniak - Under Siege) is in the witness protection program and Marissa misses her and fears she won't be home for Christmas.
+That family is the Campbell's, especially young Marissa Campbell (Nickol Tschenscher) who is struggling as her mother, Annie (Erika Eleniak - Under Siege), is in the witness protection program and Marissa misses her and fears she won't be home for Christmas.

 It is all very corny with Cameron Bancroft intentionally over acting as Sterling Brooks with plenty of attitude, shock and bemusement.
 In fact whilst "He Sees You When You're Sleeping" also sees Erika Eleniak as Annie as well as a few other recognizable faces the movie really ends up all about Bancroft as Sterling trying to help and realising what an arrogant jerk he was.

 What this all boils down to is that "He Sees You When You're Sleeping" is entertaining in a sort of its so corny it is amusing kind of way.
-But for me it was certainly not what I expected from a movie which is part of the "The Mary Higgins Clark Collection" and the mix of humour and drama in this doesn't really work.
+But for me it was certainly not what I expected from a movie which is part of the "The Mary Higgins Clark Collection" and the mix of humour and drama didn't really work.